 A mark of "I" (incomplete) may be given by the instructor when students are otherwise doing acceptable work but are unable to complete the class because of illness or other conditions beyond their control, if approved.
 Students interested in incompletes should discuss this option with their instructors and arrange for the completion of the class requirements.

-Financial aid recipients who completely withdraw from the university may be responsible for immediate repayment of funds.
+recipients who completely withdraw from the university may be responsible for immediate repayment of funds.
 The effect of a complete withdrawal on financial aid depends on when the withdrawal is dated and the type of financial aid.
-More information concerning the return of financial aid is available here.

 The date of a complete withdrawal will determine whether or not a tuition refund will be generated.
-Please review the Tuition Refund Policy for more information.
+Please review the tuition refund policy

 Students should contact their health insurance company to determine whether or not withdrawing from the university affects their coverage.

 Students who live on campus should contact their residential hall community staff to determine what impact withdrawing will have on their eligibility to live on campus, to complete a License Agreement Release (LAR) form, and to arrange an appointment to officially check out.
 More information concerning housing cancellations is available here

 Students should contact the appropriate Veteran Benefits & Certifications office to discuss information regarding veterans’ educational benefits and/or military activation.